daviddyess/react-boilerplate/README.md

 # react-boilerplate

-A React.js boilerplate based on create-react-app, with a usable file structure and added functionality.
+A React.js boilerplate template based on `create-react-app`, with a usable file structure and added functionality.

+**_You can use this template to create a new repo and project, rather than traditional forking._**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Most of the original content on this page is obviously from the create-react-app README.
+Most of the original content on this page is obviously from the `create-react-app` `README`.
 Over time it will likely morph to contain info more relevant to this project, so please refer to the original as well.

-Most things relevant to create-react-app should also apply to this boilerplate.
+## Additions

+The good thing about a boilerplate is you get extra functionality that you don't get right away from `create-react-app`.
+I use this boilerplate for the foundation of my projects, so as I build onto them, I come back and add things to this boilerplate.
+That means with this boilerplate you get extra packages and features I find myself using the majority of the time.

+### Pages

+While `create-react-app` uses a single component, this boilerplate imports pages into the `App` component to allow multiple pages easily.
+It includes a `Home` (displays as the `App` component of `cra`) and a `NotFound` 404 page.

+### Code Splitting (Lazy Loading)

+`create-react-app` supports code splitting, this boilerplate implements it, via the `Pages/index.js`.
+Code splitting allows you to break your app into smaller pieces of what would normally be a single chunk.
+This improves overall app performance.

+### Suspense Fallback (Loading)

+While a chunk is loading, a loading component displays to prevent static time before page loads.
+There is also a separate `Loading` component that can be used while data is loading.

+### Redux

+Some pieces of `react-redux` are implemented, but not used by default.
+In the future I may remove those pieces and offer a separate `react-redux-boilerplate`.
+I've left it included for now.

+### SASS

+Styling is implemented with SASS, using the `index.scss` and `/sass` folder.
+It's imported into the main `index.js` file.

+### Bootstrap / Bootswatch

+Implements Boostrap by using the `react-bootstrap` and `bootstrap` packages.
+The `bootswatch` package is also inlcuded and used by default.

+### Fontawesome

+Icons are loaded using a library in `icons.js`

+### Header / Footer

+`Header` and `Footer` components are provided and used by default.

+### Breadcrumbs

+A `Breadcrumbs` component is provided, by not used by default.
+It allows a standardized breadcrumb to be used across pages.

+## Tests (or lack there of)

+When I started this boilerplate I created tests, but it changed so often I removed them.
+It is slowly maturing now, so I will create all of the tests in the near future.
+The only thing holding me back for now is deciding if I want to break this out into a separate `react-redux-boilerplate` project.
+A universal boilerplate is difficult to maintain and tends to lead to removing a lot of unused features when someone actually uses it.
+I am leading toward making this template for static sites and a separate template for sites that require `Redux`.

 ## .env Variables